 Clients log in to their accounts and click on what they need.
 From there, our full time MLS Administrators will fix, edit and “click off” one change at a time.
 Nothing falls through the cracks because we have no paper to lose.

-The price range for flat fee MLS services in Florida is $69-$600.
-Flat fee MLS services in Florida all vary and the consumer should look closely at what they want and need in flat fee MLS listing.
-“Some Florida sellers think cheap is good regardless of the level of service and that's not our customer,” says Keith Gordon, discount real estate broker and co-founder of GetMoreOffers.com .
+The price range for flat fee MLS services ranges from about $79-$600.
+Flat fee MLS services in all vary and the consumer should look closely at what they want and need in flat fee MLS listing.
+“Some sellers think cheap is good regardless of the level of service and that's not our customer,” says Keith Gordon, discount real estate broker for Florida and co-founder of GetMoreOffers.com .
 We pride ourselves on offering flat fee MLS sellers customized concierge services at reasonable prices.

 MLS ONLY, SILVER Advanced & GOLD Managed plans: